 So, read on and take it all in.
 By the end, you’ll be a South Africa packing pro and be ready to experience all the magical adventure that awaits.

 Top 23 NEEDS for South Africa – South Africa Packing List

 #1 – Nomatic Travel Bag

 As a backpacker, you know that the difference between traveling with an “ok backpack” versus an “amazing backpack” is huge.
 Your day-to-day travel experience is so much easier with the amazing one.
 That’s why we recommend the Nomatic Travel Bag because it’s the best we’ve seen.
-It’s durably and intelligently made with waterproof material and packed with pockets and compartments for everything you need – it’s every bit amazing.
+It’s durably and intelligently made with waterproof material and packed with pockets and compartments for everything you need – here’s our Nomatic Review on why it’s every bit amazing.

 #2 – Active Roots Security Belt

 Make sure you don’t leave security items off of your what to pack for South Africa list – this includes simple considerations to protect yourself from having items stolen or lost.
 We prefer accessories like the Active Roots Security Belt; it’s subtle, and you’d never know by looking at it that it hides a little zipper pocket on the inside for safely securing money and passport copies.
 It’s an all-in-one security and fashion!